dbann/policyclaims/README.md

 ## Overview

-The paper analyzes 45,808 abstracts from ten Epidemiology and Public Health journals and classifies whether the abstract contains a policy claim.
+The paper analyzes 45,807 abstracts from ten Epidemiology and Public Health journals and classifies whether the abstract contains a policy claim.
 The objective is descriptive.
 The study quantifies trends in the prevalence of policy claims by time, country, journal, field, and study design, with classification performed using a large language model plus human validation.

 ---

 ## Methodology

-Corpus construction
+### Corpus construction

 - Journals: Ten established epidemiology and public health journals that publish original empirical research.
-The list extends prior manual evaluations and was finalized after author discussion.
+The journal list extended prior manual evaluations and was finalized after discussion among the authors.
-- Time window: 1990 to 2024 to cover periods before and during the impact agenda.
+- Time window: 1990 to 2024, spanning periods before and during the rise of the policy impact agenda.
-- Source and fields: Abstracts and metadata retrieved via the Scopus API.
-Fields include year, keywords, citation counts, and country of the corresponding author.
+- Source and fields: Abstracts and metadata were retrieved through the Scopus API.
+Retrieved fields included publication year, keywords, citation counts, and corresponding author country.
-- Inclusion criteria: Records listed as research articles.
+- Inclusion criteria: Records classified as research articles.
 Additional filtering removed non-empirical content such as systematic reviews and commentaries.

-Classification of policy claims
+### Classification of policy claims

-- Definition: A policy claim is a concluding abstract statement that calls for policy attention or action, ranging from explicit recommendations to general implications for policy.
+- Definition: A policy claim is a concluding abstract statement that calls for policy attention or action, ranging from explicit recommendations to broader implications for policy.
-- Model: DeepSeek v3.1 run at low temperature to improve determinism.
-Prompts identify explicit and implicit policy recommendations.
+- Model: DeepSeek V3.1 was run at low temperature to improve determinism.
+Prompts were designed to identify both explicit and implicit policy recommendations.
-- Aim: The classification maps policy claims at scale for descriptive purposes.
+- Aim: The classification was used to map policy claims at scale for descriptive purposes.
 The study does not assess the validity of individual claims.

-Analytic outputs
+### Analytic outputs

-- Primary measures: Prevalence of policy claims by year, country, journal, field, study design, and keywords.
+- Primary measures: Prevalence of policy claims by year, country, journal, keywords/topics, and study design.
-- Deliverables: Summary tables and figures suitable for the manuscript and supplement.
+- Deliverables: Summary tables and figures for the manuscript and supplementary materials.

 ## Data availability
 Due to licensing restrictions, the full set of Scopus abstracts cannot be shared; not all publishers enable free sharing of abstracts, see https://i4oa.org.

-Derived datasets containing publicly available bibliographic metadata (DOI, title, journal, publication year, keywords, and corresponding author country) and large-language-model classifications are provided in the derived_data/ directory, together with all analysis code in code/.
+Derived datasets containing publicly available bibliographic metadata (DOI, title, journal, publication year, keywords, and corresponding author country) and large language model classifications are provided in `data/analysis/`, together with all analysis code in `code/`.
 Researchers with Scopus access can reproduce the complete corpus using the included identifiers.

 ## Cost and time to process
 The cost and time to process such a large number of abstracts are dependent on the LLM compute / API costs; for the Deepseek API, for example, the analysis incurred ~$3 and ~10 hours of processing time.
 Since Deepseek is open-weight, this or other open-weight models can be run on local hardware with sufficiently high RAM.